By Marc Deiter on July 26, 2021 in Insurance Basics

 Why insurance ID cards are important

 You always need to have your proof of insurance card on you in case you get pulled over or get into an accident.
-Most states require it (including all our Say states).
-It’s a way to show that you have some kind of car insurance coverage and can pay for damages or medical expenses if you do happen to get into an accident.
-All depending on what types of coverages you have, of course.
+Most states require it (including all Say states).
+It’s a way to show that you have some kind of car insurance coverage and are able to pay for damages or medical expenses if you do happen to get into an accident.
+That all depends on what types of coverages you have, of course.

 What is a digital insurance card?

 A digital insurance card (or digital insurance ID) is an electronic copy of your proof of insurance.
-It has all the same information that a typical printed version has.
-It includes your name, policy number, vehicle type, how long the card is valid for, etc. You can use this digital insurance card when you need to provide proof of insurance to anyone.
-And that includes the DMV or Department of Revenue too.
+It has all the same information that the typical printed version has - your name, policy number, vehicle type, how long the card is valid for, etc. You can use this digital insurance card when you need to provide proof of insurance to anyone.
+And that includes the DMV or Department of Revenue.

 What happens if you don’t have your auto insurance card?

 If you don’t show proof of insurance to, say, a police officer, they can issue you a ticket or fine.
-Because you’re required to carry them in most states, you can be ticketed for not having it.
+Because you’re required to carry them in most states, you can be ticketed for not having your car insurance card.

-That’s why we think a digital insurance card can be really helpful.
+Another reason why having a digital insurance card can be really helpful.
 You won’t ever have to worry about not having it with you.
 Because let’s face it, you probably always have your phone with you, and in turn, your insurance ID card.